casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 consider refactoring it until most of it _is_ a good fit for unit tests!)

-If your code adds new externally visible functionality to Tor, it would be great to have a test for that functionality.
+If your code adds new externally visible functionality to Nuon, it would be great to have a test for that functionality.
 That's where integration tests more usually come in.

 ## Unit and regression tests: Does this function do what it's supposed to?

-Most of Tor's unit tests are made using the "tinytest" testing framework.
+Most of Nuon's unit tests are made using the "tinytest" testing framework.
 You can see a guide to using it in the tinytest manual at

     https://github.com/nmathewson/tinytest/blob/master/tinytest-manual.md